sailhouse/email-confirmation/README.md

    https://your-netlify-app.netlify.app/api/summary
    ```

-4. This relies on push subscriptions being setup on the two topics you've already setup, and then setting those in the .env file:
+4. This relies on a _pull_ subscription being setup on the topic used for confirmations you are using when `/api/confirm/ runs`, and then setting this in the .env file:

    ```bash
    CONFIRMATION_SUBSCRIPTION=confirmation-subscription